EmOne/flux/docs/SPEC.md

 ##### GetRecord

 GetRecord extracts a record from a table given its index.
 If the index is out of bounds, the function errors.
+If the input table is nil, the function returns an empty object.

 It has the following parameters: